Collège catholique Franco-Ouest: History

-The school first opened to grade 8 and grade 9 students in September 1991 at 148 Meadowlands Dr West, in what was then the city of Nepean.
-It officially received the name of "Collège catholique Franco-Ouest" in December of that year.
-In 1992, the school received its students at the Sir John A. Macdonald building, on 2675 Draper avenue and taught grade 8 through 10 students.
-In 1994, teaching encompasses grades 11 and 12, and starting in 2001, 7th graders are admitted.
+The school first opened to students in Grades 8 and 9 in September 1991 at 148 Meadowlands Drive West, in what was then the city of Nepean.
+It officially received the name "Collège catholique Franco-Ouest" in December of that year.
+In 1992, the school received its students at the Sir John A. Macdonald building, on 2675 Draper Avenue, and taught students in Grades 8 through 10.
+In 1994, teaching encompassed Grades 11 and 12, and starting in 2001, 7th graders were admitted.

-In 1999, the school announced that it will move to its current location of 411 Seyton Dr, basically swapping with St. Paul's High School that was located there at the time.
+In 1999, the school announced that a move to its current location of 411 Seyton Drive, basically swapping with St. Paul's High School that was located there at the time.

-Between 2005 and 2006, the school went under extensive renovations worth six million dollars.
+Between 2005 and 2006, the school underwent extensive renovations worth six million dollars.
 These renovations have resulted in a new gym, an atrium, a chapel (later temporarily converted to a music room) and several new classrooms.

+During the 2024–2025 school year, the building that previously housed the Dominican University College operated as a satellite campus for Collège catholique Franco-Ouest for grades 7 and 8.
+Starting in September of 2025, the building has become the site of École secondaire catholique Saint-Jean-Baptiste.